adarshcodes/adarshcodes/README.md

 - 🤝 I can help you with **Your Projects, Your problems(Code/Life)**

-- 💬 Ask me about **HTML, CSS, SASS, JS, Java, Life, Universe, Astronomy, Time-Travel, Books, Nature, Love, Future Tech, Humans, Psychology, Dark-Web, Aliens, Robots etc.**
+- 💬 Ask me about **HTML, CSS, SASS, JS, Java, Life, Universe, Astronomy, Time-Travel, Books, Nature, Love, Sex, Future-Tech, Humans, Psychology, Dark-Web, Aliens, Robots, Money, Stocks, Computers, Deep-web and Anything which came across your mind.**

 - 📫 How to reach me **adarshpratapofficial@gmail.com**